 Admitting I had a problem wasn’t hard.
 It had become pretty obvious and bloody annoying.
 Window, laptop, power point.
 Window, laptop, power point.
 Window, laptop, power point.
 Scan the room.
 Close the door and move to the kitchen.
 Oven, off, off, off, off, oooooooffffff, repeat, repeat.
 Lights off.
-The house won’t catch fire now.
-Slam the front door, lock, unlock, lock.
-Push the door to the rhythm in my head until I’m satisfied it definitely won’t open.
-Nobody should be able to break in now and after fifteen minutes of checking I can finally leave for work.
-This was just the most noticeable of my obsessive behaviours.
+The house won’t catch fire now, and after fifteen minutes of checking I can finally leave for work.
+Those were just the most noticeable of my obsessive behaviours.
 They could also be much more subtle within the mind.
 Without a doubt, it has been the hardest year of my life so far.

 From day one I was very excited to start therapy.
 I wanted out of the half-life I was living but didn’t know how.
 The first session was surprisingly interesting and not stressful at all, but as the weeks went on and we dug into my thoughts further I came to understand that my checking behaviours fell into a category known as Obsessive Compulsive Disorder, or OCD.

 That’s when it became harder, about three of four weeks into therapy, when I realised these thought patterns and behaviours had been holding me back my whole life.
 Lying in Kennington Park I watched all the parties I hadn’t attended, decisions I’d stalled and opportunities missed float further across the sky.
 I was so mad at myself and others and then just overwhelmingly sad.
 It was a very strange and unsettling time.
 The good news was my therapist assured me it was quite usual to experience upsetting emotions at this stage and that things would get better as we continued.

 See also Living In London & The Pain Of Going Home.